mvolkmann/blog/src/smalltalk.md

       category: 'Volkmann'
   ```

-- Add a message category like "test" or "testing".
+- Add a message category like "testing".
-  The name doesn't really matter.
-- Add test instance methods whose name begins with "test".
+- Add test instance methods in that category whose names begin with "test".
   Each method can contain any number of assertions.
   For example: